Surface mail

-Surface mail, also known as sea mail, is mail that is transported by land and sea (along the surface of the earth), rather than by air, as in airmail.
+Surface mail, also known as sea mail, is mail that is transported by land and sea (along the surface of the Earth), rather than by air, as in airmail.
 Surface mail is significantly less expensive but slower than airmail, and thus is preferred for large or heavy, non-urgent items and is primarily used for sending packages, not letters.

 History

 The term "surface mail" arose as a retronym (retrospective term), following the development of airmail – a term was needed to describe traditional mail, for which purpose "surface mail" was coined.
 A more recent example of the same process is the term snail mail (to refer to physical mail, be it transported by surface or air), following the development of email.

 By country

+Australia

+Australia Post offers international surface mail (known as seamail) for parcels 2kg and over.